 By combining different types of tools and organised actions, such as disinformation, economic pressure, abuse of migrants, cyber-attacks and other covert actions, hybrid threats are becoming more and more sophisticated.
 The EU and the Member States therefore need to increase their level of vigilance, preparedness and cooperation, as also outlined the Communication on the EU Security Union Strategy and A Strategic Compass for Security and Defence.

 Hybrid threats are in fact expected to grow in frequency, impact, and scale in future – as we are already seeing for example with the Russian war in Ukraine, various election interferences as well as Brexit campaigns.

-In response to the above-mentioned recent political initiatives, the Joint Research Centre of the European Commission (JRC) in partnership with The European Centre of Excellence for Countering Hybrid Threats (Hybrid CoE) outline in their recent report Hybrid threats: a comprehensive resilience ecosystem ongoing trends in hybrid threats, including what to expect in the future.
+In response to the above-mentioned recent political initiatives, the Joint Research Centre of the European Commission (JRC) in partnership with (Hybrid CoE) outline in their recent report Hybrid threats: a comprehensive resilience ecosystem ongoing trends in hybrid threats, including what to expect in the future.